linkerd/linkerd2-conformance/README.md

 ### Configuring the tests

-The conformance tests can easily be configured by specifying a `config.yaml` that holds these configuration values.
+The conformance tests can easily be configured by specifying a `config.yaml` that holds the configuration values.
 This includes things like Linkerd version, Linkerd add-ons, test specific configuration, binary path, etc.

-Run the command below to pull up a sample configuration file, `config.yaml`, and modify it according to your needs.
+Run the command below to pull up a sample configuration file, `config.yaml`, and modify it according to your requirements.

 ```bash
 $ curl -sL https://raw.githubusercontent.com/mayankshah1607/linkerd2-conformance/master/config.yaml > config.yaml